 2.4 Materials panel

 Here is where you will find all materials connected to a given Cinema 4D scene.
 All materials you apply from within Illustrator will be found here as well.

-Trash Can: When a material is selected, a trash can icon appears in the bottom-right of the panel.
-Dragging a material into the trash can will delete it from the scene and all objects to which it is applied.
+Trash Can: When a material is selected a trash can icon appears in the bottom right of the panel.
+Dragging a material into the trash can will delete it from the scene and all objects it is applied to.